unlock-protocol/unlock/unlock-protocol-com/blog/what-is-sign-in-with-ethereum.md

 Unlock Protocol recently announced their implementation of the EIP-4361 standard by updating [their documentation](https://docs.unlock-protocol.com/unlock/developers/sign-in-with-ethereum) and in [this blog post](https://unlock-protocol.com/blog/sign-in-with-ethereum) by its founder Julien Genestoux.

-Until now, the act of prompting users for their wallet address to authenticate them was quite a rigorous process as there are many wallet providers; asking users to connect their wallets to your application requires the implementation of multiple APIs and approaches.
+Until now, the act of prompting users for their wallet address to authenticate them was quite an arduous development process as there are many wallet providers; asking users to connect their wallets to your application requires the implementation of multiple APIs and approaches.

 Unlock offers an easier way to implement the Sign-In with Ethereum authentication method with a few lines of code.

 Unlock has created a flow similar to the popular OAuth flow that users are familiar with.
 When the user has signed the message, they get redirected to the application.
 The redirect URL contains a code that the developer can decode to retrieve the user's information.
 If the user also does not have a wallet address, they can sign up using Unlock.